 By 1881, the Dakota tribes had surrendered.
 Fort Stevenson was abandoned in 1883.
 The buildings were used as the Fort Berthold Indian School until 1894.
 The site of Fort Stevenson, near the present-day city of Garrison, North Dakota, is now under the waters of Lake Sakakawea.

-Fort Pembina was established in 1870 near the confluence of the Red and Pembina Rivers in northeastern North Dakota.
+• Built near the old Fort Pembina fur trading post was established in 1870 near the confluence of the Red and Pembina Rivers in northeastern North Dakota.
 It was not far from the site of the old Fort Pembina fur trading post.
 The purposes of this military fort were to protect settlers in the Red River Valley and to help stop illegal trade between Canada and the United States.
 It was abandoned in 1895 after much of it was destroyed by fire.